nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The **_Architecture Diagram_** given above explains the high-level design of the App.
 Given below is a quick overview of each component.

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/address/MainApp.java).
-Listed below are its responsibilities.
+Listed below are its functions:
 * At app launch: Initializes the components in the correct sequence, and connect them up with each other.
 * At shut down: Shuts down the components and invoke cleanup method where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.
-Two of those classes play important roles at the architecture level.
+Two of those classes play important roles at the architecture level:
 * `EventsCentre` : This class (written using [Google's Event Bus library](https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components using events (i.e. a form of _Event Driven_ design)
 * `LogsCenter` : Used by many classes to write log messages to the App's log file.

-The rest of the App consists four components.
+The rest of the App consists four components:
 * [**`UI`**](#ui-component) : The UI of tha App.
 * [**`Logic`**](#logic-component) : The command executor.
 * [**`Model`**](#model-component) : Holds the data of the App in-memory.